The Regenerative Farming In Eastern Mount Lofty Nature Project

 The Objective

 Local networks and groups are well-known to be valuable components in the adoption of regenerative farming practices.
-This project provides opportunities for the local Eastern Mount Lofty Regenerative Farming Group to continue to come together for networking events where they can share and learn from each other on their own farms.
+This project provided opportunities for the local Eastern Mount Lofty Regenerative Farming Group to continue to come together for networking events where they can share and learn from each other on their own farms.

 Further Details…